ctolkien/Posh-Sprintly/README.md

 # Posh-Sprint

 A PowerShell module containing a bunch of features to help you work with Sprint.ly.

-## Warning

-This is alpha alpha 0.00001, has just been thrown together...

 Is expected to be used along side Posh-Git.

+### Requirements

+Powershell 3.

+### What's it do?

+Extends the PowerShell prompt to include details of the current project and tasks you're working on.

+### Install

+* Drop this into your modules directory

-Modify your profile to include:
+* Modify your profile to include:

     Import-Module sprintly
     Set-SprintlyCredentials "sprintly@emailaddress.com" "sprintly-api-key" -silent